 Average Price

 Quarter Ended WTI Crude (per Bbl) Brent Crude (per Bbl) Henry Hub Natural Gas (per MMBtu)

-6/30/2019 59.88 69.04 2.57

 9/30/2019 56.34 61.95 2.38

 12/31/2019 56.82 63.17 2.40

 3/31/2020 45.54 50.45 1.90

 6/30/2020 27.96 29.70 1.70

+9/30/2020 40.89 42.91 2.00

-Listed and depicted below are the average number of operating onshore rigs in the U.S. and in Canada per quarter since the second quarter of 2019, as provided by Baker Hughes Company ("Baker Hughes").
+Listed and depicted below are the average number of operating onshore rigs in the U.S. and in Canada per quarter since the third quarter of 2019, as provided by Baker Hughes Company ("Baker Hughes").
 The quarterly changes in the Canadian land rig count can be partially attributed to seasonality of activity in that market:

 Over the past several years, North American E&P companies have been able to reduce their cost structures and have also utilized technologies, including ours, to increase efficiency and improve well performance.
-The rig count in the U.S. began to decline in 2019, and the decline has accelerated in 2020 with the U.S. rig count decreasing during the second quarter of 2020 from the first quarter of 2020 by 51%.
-The average land rig count in Canada for the second quarter was 71% lower than in the same period in 2019 and fell to 12 rigs by the end of June 2020, the lowest level ever recorded by Baker Hughes.
+The rig count in the U.S. began to decline in 2019, and the decline has accelerated in 2020 with the U.S. rig count decreasing during the third quarter of 2020 from the second quarter of 2020 by 36%.
+The average land rig count in Canada for the third quarter was 65% lower than in the same period in 2019 and was at 85 rigs by the end of October 2020, up from 12 rigs at June 30, 2020, the lowest level ever recorded by Baker Hughes.
 The U.S. and Canadian rig counts are expected to remain significantly below prior year levels for the remainder of 2020.

 A substantial portion of our business is subject to quarterly variability.
 In Canada, we typically experience higher activity levels in the first quarter of each year, as our customers take advantage of the winter freeze to gain access to remote drilling and production areas.
 In the past, our revenue in Canada has declined during the second quarter due to warming weather conditions that result in thawing, softer ground, difficulty accessing drill sites and road bans that curtail drilling and completion activity.
 Access to well sites typically improves throughout the third and fourth quarters in Canada, leading to activity levels that are higher than in the second quarter, but lower than activity in the first quarter.
-However, as a result of the decline in market conditions primarily related to the COVID-19 pandemic, we do not expect to experience a material seasonal increase in Canada in the second half of this year.
+However, as a result of the decline in market conditions primarily related to the COVID-19 pandemic, we do not expect to experience a material seasonal increase in Canada in the fourth quarter of this year.
 Our business can also be impacted by a reduction in customer activity during the winter holidays in late December and early January.
 In recent years, many customers in the U.S. exhausted their capital budgets prior to the end of the year, leading to reductions in drilling and completion activity during the fourth quarter.